 Electronic Signature.
 The memory has two codes, the manufacturer code and the device code, that can be read to identify the memory.
-These codes can be read by applying the signals listed in Table 4, Bus Operations.
+These codes can be read by applying the signals listed in Table 3., Bus Operations.

 Block Protection and Blocks Unprotection.
 Each block can be separately protected against accidental Program or Erase.
 Protected blocks can be unprotected to allow data to be changed.

-Block Protection and Blocks Unprotection operations must only be performed on programming equipment.
+There are two methods available for protecting and unprotecting the blocks, one for use on programming equipment and the other for in-system use.
 For further information refer to Application Note AN1122, Applying Protection and Unprotection to M29 Series Flash.